mansik/MauiApp3/README.md

 			//        });
 		}
 		```
-		b.
-How are we going to get that string into our detail view model?
+		2) How are we going to get that string into our detail view model?
 			* DetailViewModel.cs: add [QueryProperty(name, queryId)]
 				```csharp
 				namespace MauiApp3.ViewModel;